Timber in construction industry

-Timber is being recognized and actively used in the construction industry over the past decade, as an equivalent product to traditional materials, such as concrete and steel.
+Timber is increasingly being recognized and used in the construction industry as an alternative to traditional materials like concrete and steel.

 Is timber the future of construction industry?

 One of the main reasons for the shift towards timber is the environmental impact of traditional construction materials like concrete.
 Concrete production is responsible for 8% of global CO2 emissions, and its usage needs to be reduced in the coming decade.
 Timber is a renewable construction material that is available worldwide and has a lower carbon footprint than materials that require a lot of fossil fuel energy to produce.
 It is also cost-effective and requires less time for assembly than traditional methods.

 Timber has value that must be accepted and appreciated.
 We have to utilize the good that can help us reach regional and global goals, such as awareness and maintenance of ecology.
 The beauty of timber lies in the fact that it is everything mentioned, and even more.

 Let’s talk about the positive sides of timber

 Before we get into technical matters about why it is so important to pay more attention and respect towards timber as our future primal construction material, let’s embrace the fact that we, in the era of modernization, need to connect with nature again, to go back to our instinctive selves.